robertmaxton42/Diagrammatic/README.md

 (No attempt is made to handle notations with higher-dimensional components such as [string diagrams](https://en.wikipedia.org/wiki/String_diagram) as applied to 2-categories.
 Perhaps in a later version.)

-Diagrammatic is heavily inspired by (https://quantomatic.github.io/)[Quantomatic], a similar tool designed specifically for the ZX calculus.
+Diagrammatic is heavily inspired by [Quantomatic](https://quantomatic.github.io/), a similar tool designed specifically for the ZX calculus.
 However, unlike Quantomatic, Diagrammatic is:

-* **More general**: Designed from the ground up to handle anything a ribbon category can handle.
+* **More general**: Designed from the ground up to handle anything a ribbon category can handle, plus additional operators like sums and the Penrose derivative.
 * **Not written in Java**: Diagrammatic is written in F# and Avalonia for cross-platform performance not subject to the limitations of the JVM.
 * **Focused on proof verification, not generation**: Diagrammatic's goal is to be a method for putting existing diagrams and proofs into a digital format, validating them in the process.
 While it may acquire automatic simplification/canonicalization abilities later, this is not its main purpose.
 This separation allows users who just want to be able to check and share their work to do so without having to spend clock cycles on computationally expensive graph recognition algorithms.